 In this Schedule —

-“affected land” means land a right, title, or interest in which is injuriously affected as described in section 42.
+affected land means land a right, title, or interest in which is injuriously affected as described in section 42.

 2. Claiming compensation

 (1) A claim for compensation under section 42 is made by submitting the claim to the DBNGP Land Access Minister within the time prescribed by, and otherwise in accordance with, the regulations.